demmings/cachefinance/README.md

        * "name"
        * "test" -  special case.
 Lists in a table results of tests to third party finance sites.
          * ```CACHEFINANCE("", "TEST")```
+       * "clearcache" - special case.
+Removes **ALL** CACHEFINANCE entries in script settings.
+This will force a re-test of all finance websites the next time CACHEFINANCE cannot get valid data from GOOGLEFINANCE.
       * You can specify other attributes that GOOGLEFINANCE uses, but the CacheFinance() function will not look up this data if GOOGLEFINANCE does not provide an initial default value.
       * This ATTRIBUTE name in this case is used to create our CACHE key, so its name is not important - other than when the function does a cache lookup using this key (which is made by **attribute + "|" + symbol**)
       * The following "low52" does not lookup 3'rd party website data, it will just save any value returned by GOOGLEFINANCE to cache, for the case when GOOGLEFINANCE fails to work: